Transit guarantees

 - an individual guarantee for one transit operation

-- a comprehensive guarantee, which is a long-term guarantee that covers several transit operations
+- a comprehensive guarantee, which is a long-term guarantee that covers several transit operations.

-A comprehensive guarantee should be obtained if you transit often, because it facilitates the starting of a transit procedure.
+A comprehensive guarantee should be obtained if you transit goods often, because it facilitates the starting of a transit procedure.
 You need permission from Customs to use a comprehensive guarantee.

 An individual guarantee covers one transit operation.
 The transit can be started as soon as the payment shows in Customs’ system.